openoereb/pyramid_oereb_mfp/README.rst

 with `MapFish-Print <https://github.com/mapfish/mapfish-print>`__.

 Prerequisites:
-MapFish-Print in version 3.20.0 or later.
+MapFish-Print in version 3.20.0 or later, for the ``allowTransparency`` feature (required for PDF/A compliance).

 Running local tests:
 to run a local instance of mapfish-print with the oereb templates, do: